shyakdas/iOS---Blog-App/README.md

 Share your thoughts with the community by publishing your blog post.

 ## Contributing
-e welcome contributions to improve the iOS Blog App.
+We welcome contributions to improve the iOS Blog App.
 To contribute, follow these steps:

 Fork the repository.
 Create a new branch: git checkout -b feature/new-feature.